Audio-Visual Deception Detection: DOLOS Dataset and Parameter-Efficient Crossmodal Learning: Experimental Results

 \textbf{Impact of multi-task learning.} In Fig.~\ref{fig:multitask_ablation}, we illustrated the ablation study of multi-task learning described in Sec~\ref{multitask}, for different audio-visual features (Refer Fig~\ref{fig:distribution} (b)).
-The results showed that using 20 visual features (20V) achieved better results than using 5 audio features (5A) and using 25 audio-visual features further boosted the deception detection accuracy.
-The results demonstrated that the manually annotated features in DOLOS are beneficial for deception detection by multi-task learning.
+The results showed that using 20 visual features (20V) achieved better results than using 5 audio features (5A) and using 25 audio-visual features further boosted accuracy.
+The results demonstrated that the manually annotated features in DOLOS can benefit deception detection performance.